JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 ## Testing the Custom Settings Plugin

 After performing the steps described above, compile and run the plugin in a Development Instance to see the custom Settings available in the Settings Dialog.
-Open the IDE Settings by selecting <ui-path>Settings/Preferences | Tools | SDK: Application Settings Example</ui-path>.
+Open the IDE Settings by selecting <ui-path>Settings | Tools | SDK: Application Settings Example</ui-path>.
 The settings are preloaded with the default values:

 !["Settings Defaults"](settings_defaults.png){width="600"}